Tandem skydiver freefalling above the Great Barrier Reef from Cairns — turquoise reef and coral cays visible below

 • Longest thrill: Skydiving (60 sec freefall vs 3 sec bungy)

-• Most unique physical sensation: Arguably bungy (elastic rebound is unlike anything else)
+• Most unique physical sensation: Arguably bungy (the elastic rebound is unlike anything else)

-• Best 2-day combo: Do both!
-Many Cairns adventure packages combine bungy + skydive + white-water rafting for ultimate 2-day adrenaline itinerary
+• Best combination: Many Cairns adventure packages combine bungy + skydive + white-water rafting for a 2-day adrenaline itinerary

 What should I eat (or not eat) before skydiving?

-Food and timing before your skydive matters more than most operators' basic advice suggests.
-Here's detailed guidance:
+Food and timing before your skydive matter more than most operator advice suggests.

 Empty stomach = bad: Jumping on an empty stomach is a common mistake from overly-cautious first-timers.
-Low blood sugar combined with extreme adrenaline dump causes shakiness, lightheadedness, and nausea.
+Low blood sugar combined with extreme adrenaline causes shakiness, lightheadedness and nausea.
 You need fuel.
-A complete absence of food can make you feel significantly worse during and after the jump.

-Full stomach = also bad: Eating a large meal within 1–2 hours can cause nausea during the canopy ride, particularly if the instructor does spiral manoeuvres.
-The body's blood flow shifts during digestion — adrenaline redirects that blood, creating digestive discomfort.
+Full stomach = also bad: Eating a large meal within 1–2 hours can cause discomfort during the canopy ride, particularly if the instructor does spiral manoeuvres.
+Adrenaline redirects blood flow away from digestion, creating digestive discomfort.

 The ideal pre-jump meal (2–3 hours before):